kharanpv/Cognitive_Modeling_PassiveBCIs/Docs/Project_Charter.md

 The cognitive architecture, then, will look as follows:
 - Sub-analyses modeled with deep neural-network based machine learning.
 - Rules, laws, algorithms, and theories to compute the relationship between these different problems, inspired by existing cognitive architectures.

+**Note on LIDA:**
+LIDA's cognitive cycle and distributed processing, based on Global Workspace Theory, provide a strong foundation for modeling the flow of information and coordination between cognitive modules.
+Its episodic memory system and perceptual memory storage are well-aligned with the goal of reconstructing a user's internal state and history.
+However, LIDA was developed before modern advances in natural language processing and AI, so its architecture may require updating or augmentation with contemporary techniques to fully meet the project's needs.

+**Note on ACT-R:**
+While ACT-R provides useful equations and a modular approach for compartmentalizing cognitive abilities and memory (declarative and procedural), I will not be using ACT-R directly as the foundation for my cognitive model.
+Its primary focus is on estimating the timing of cognitive tasks, which is not fully aligned with the broader goals of this project.
+However, its mathematical formulations and system for separating different cognitive functions will inform the design of my own architecture.

 My cognitive architecture will be inspired largely by **LIDA** and **ACT-R**.
 Psi-Theory, while enticing, lacks computational rigor at first glance, therefore I will not proceed with it, unless I find something noticeably lacking in LIDA and ACT-R, in which case I may revisit.